vishvAsa/kAvyam/laxyam/rUpakam/sankalpa-sUryodayaH/meta/shrInivAsa-preface.md

 1. Telugu edition of the Conjeevaram O L. Institute Series No. 4 (2 Vols.) printed in 1901 and 1904.
 2. Grantha edition of the Satsampradayasañijivani Sabha, Kanchipuram with a gloss.
 3. Grantha edition with Tamil translation by MM.
-C. Narasimhachariar, Madras.
+C. Narasiṁhachariar, Madras.
 4. Devanagari edition of the Pandit Series Benares, with an anonymous commentary acts 1 to 5 only.
 5. Devanagari edition, printed in the Vani Vilas Press, Srirangam, with Eng. translation, Acts 1 to 5 only.
-6. Devanagari edition of the Sri Vedantades'ika- grantha-ratnamala Series, Kanchipuram,1941.
+6. Devanagari edition of the Sri Vedantadeśika- grantha-ratnamala Series, Kanchipuram,1941.

 Sriman S. Vasudevachariar, B.A., L.T., and Pandit Mansalgaṭṭa Desikachariar were kind enough to place under my disposal, their copies of the Telugu edition of the work.
 They cannot be adequately thanked for their generous help.
 Pandit K. Ramachandra Sarma, my colleague, deserves thanks for his help in the pre- paration of the Press copy and indexes and correction of proofs.
 I am indebted to Sri Desikadarsanaratnadīpa V. V. Srinivasa Ayyangar, Ex.
 Judge of the High Court, Madras, for his Foreword to the edition which he [[XXV]] found time to contribute in the midst of his many engagements.
 Finally I can never forget the kindness of Capt.
 G. Srinivasa Murti (The Hony.
 Director) and Dr. C. Kunhan Raja (The Hony.
 Curator) shown by permitting me to edit the work and exercising their general supervision on the publication.